philipwalton/private-parts/README.md

 make
 ```

-Private Parts uses [Browserify](http://browserify.org/) to build the browser version of the library as well as run the tests in the browser.
+Private Parts uses [Browserify](http://browserify.org/) to build the browser version of the library as well as browser versions of the tests.
+It uses [Travic-CI](https://travis-ci.org/) to run the tests in Node.js and [Testling](https://ci.testling.com/) to run the tests in actual browsers on each commit.